 What Are Botanical Gardens?

 The history of botanical, or botanic, gardens can be traced all the way back to the “physic” garden found in Europe in the 1500’s and 1600’s.

-Physic gardens were a way to have medicinal plants on hand for their healing properties as well as to study them.
+Physic gardens were a way to have medicinal plants on hand to study them and have access to their healing properties.
 The physic garden gradually developed into the modern day botanic garden that we see in urban areas.